MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 If you enable this policy setting, these searches begin at the location you specify in the "Default Active Directory path" box.
 Otherwise, searches begin at the root of Active Directory.

 This setting only provides a starting point for Active Directory searches for printers.
-It does not restrict user searches through Active Directory.
+It doesn't restrict user searches through Active Directory.
 <!-- PrinterDirectorySearchScope-Description-End -->

 <!-- PrinterDirectorySearchScope-Editable-Begin -->